In the post below, I will tell you how I got my deadlift from 95lbs to 405lbs. The routine is incredibly simple and works for naturals too.

 A: It depends on your whole training chart, so to speak, but for the most part, it’s a good approach for beginners.

 Q: Is there a need for assistance exercises?

 A: In general, there’s absolutely no need for assistance exercises.
 You can improve by just doing the lift itself.

 Q: How often can I squat when doing this routine?

-A: It really depends how advanced your squat is.
-In general, no more than 3 times a week.
-Adjust as needed.
+A: Depends on how advanced your squat is.
+In most cases, anything over 3 times a week seems excessive.

-Q: Do I need to squat when doing this routine?
+Q: Do I have to squat when doing this routine?

 A: No, you don’t.
-The routine will work on its own and your deadlift will increase even without squats.
-You will also be able to handle more volume when you are not squatting.
+The routine will work on its own, and your deadlift will increase even without squats.

 A: No. It’s really simple.
-In the beginning you are doing linear periodization and at one point you are just adding some deload phases so that the body can recover during the early stages of the training cycles.
+In the beginning, you are doing linear periodization.
+Then, you are just adding deload phases to allow your body to recover.
 There’s nothing fancy about this routine, but it does work.